I am an online writer, website creator, published poet and a simple Pinay. I love the beach and writing about the Philippines and Asia.

-National Aviation Specialist Academy (NASA) is dedicated to providing the highest level of aeronautical training to their students.
+National Aviation Specialist Academy (NASA) is dedicated to providing the highest level of aeronautical training to its students.
 Students will gain a competitive edge in the aviation industry.
-So, if you want to become a fully fledged pilot and aviation specialist, this flight school is one of the best.
-NASA’s school and planes are new and well maintained.
+So, if you want to become a fully-fledged pilot and aviation specialist, this flight school is one of the best.
+NASA’s school and planes are new and well-maintained.

 What Does NASA Offer?

 - Aviation Maintenance